edkempe/Marian/docs/session_logs/README.md

 ## Session Documentation Standards

 ### Naming Convention
-- Format: `YYYY-MM-DD.md`
+- Format: `session_log_YYYY-MM-DD.md`
-- Example: `2024-12-27.md`
+- Example: `session_log_2024-12-27.md`
-- Each day should have a single session log file
+- Each day has a single log file
-- Multiple sessions on the same day are added chronologically to that day's file
+- Multiple sessions on the same day are added chronologically with timestamps

 ### Required Structure
 - Use the standard template from `SESSION_TEMPLATE.md`